-- Computer labs (Rooms 251 and 374): These rooms are available to students on a first-come-first-serve basis whenever they are not being used for a course.
-Each room contains both desktops with necessary software installed and docking stations for students to work on personal laptops
+- Computer lab (Room 251): This room is available to students on a first-come-first-serve basis whenever it is not being used for a course.
+The room contains monitors for students to work on personal laptops

 - Graduate Student Lounge: Open to all graduate students; located on the third floor

 - Kitchenettes (outside of the second floor classrooms and adjacent to student mailboxes on the third floor): Students have access to vending machines, a sink, microwave, refrigerator/freezer, and coffee maker.
 Please note that the kitchenette nearest to the Quiet Lounge is reserved for faculty and staff